 Main Subheading

 Flea bite allergy is a common dermatological condition in dogs, arising from hypersensitivity to antigens present in flea saliva.
-This allergy manifests as an intense itching response, medically termed pruritus, that leads to significant discomfort for the affected animal.
+Plus, this allergy manifests as an intense itching response, medically termed pruritus, that leads to significant discomfort for the affected animal.
 The reaction is not simply a matter of having fleas; it's an immune system overreaction to the proteins within the flea's saliva.
 This hypersensitivity can develop over time, meaning a dog may not initially react to flea bites but can become increasingly sensitive with repeated exposure.

 Comprehensive Overview